kahrendt/esphome-docs/components/sensor/statistics.rst

 .. seo::
     :description: Instructions for setting up a Statistics Sensor

 The ``statistics`` sensor platform quickly generates summary statistics from another sensor's measurements over a sliding window of observations.
-This sensor computes the following summary statistics: minimum, maximum, mean (average), sample variance, sample standard deviation, sample covariance, and trend (the slope of the line of best fit).
+This sensor computes the following summary statistics: minimum, maximum, mean (average), variance, standard deviation, covariance, and trend (the slope of the line of best fit).
 It also provides the count of the number of valid (not ``NaN``) measurements currently in the sliding window.
 This sensor is efficient both computationally and in memory usage.
 The summary statistics for each observation in the sliding window are stored in external PSRam if available.
 Otherwise, it uses the internal memory of the device.

 Each summary statistic sensor is optional, and the component only stores the measurement information necessary for the configured sensors.